Breast cancer survivor offers wisdom at Faulkner satellite center

 We work closely with your oncologist, nurses, and other members of your care team to ensure that the care you receive is both comprehensive and coordinated.

 We also work with the Palliative Care team, which helps patients manage pain and other physical, emotional, and spiritual distress during serious illnesses, as well as at the end of life.
+Additionally, our experts provide personalized support to young adults (ages 18-39) being treated for cancer through our Young Adult Program, as well as support for bereaved families.

 We offer specialized psychosocial services to patients undergoing allogeneic bone marrow transplant (with stems cells from a donor).
 The psychosocial service team is available before, during, and after transplant to support patients' social and emotional needs.
 The team works closely with stem cell transplant physicians and nurses to ensure that all aspects of care are coordinated throughout the course of treatment.